Harald-U/istio-handson/README.md

 - Install Istio in your cluster
 - Deploy the Cloud Native Starter sample
 - Use metrics, logging, and tracing to observe services
-- Perform simple traffic management, such as A/B tests and canary deployments
+- Perform simple traffic management, such as A/B tests and canary deployments, and fault injection
 - Apply mTLS to your Service Mesh and secure access to services